robinrendle/strtr/README.md

 - Like all boilerplates, this project needs to be simple so I can easily throw things on top of it.
 - Particular styles for writing CSS change a lot over time (SMACSS, BEM, SUIT, etc.) hence this boilerplate is agnostic in that regard, letting the individual project dictate which method is best.
 - At the moment I’m keeping jspm config files out of this repo since some projects don’t really need fancy pants ES6, Tracuer and JS modules.

+## Contributions

-- If you have any ideas to make strtr better, than just send me a pull request or open an issue.
+If you have any ideas to make strtr better, then just send me a pull request or open an issue.

-## Thanks to
+### Thanks to:

 - [HTML5B](https://html5boilerplate.com/)
 - [Barebones](https://github.com/paulrobertlloyd/barebones)